Ria424/developers-animatesdk-docs/JSAPI.md

----
-title: Animate JSAPI Documentation
-description: This is the home page of Animate APIs
----

 # Animate JSAPI Documentation

+This is the home page of Animate APIs

 ## Introduction